luaposix/luaposix/README.md

 2. No non-POSIX APIs; no platform-specific code.
 When wrapping APIs introduced in POSIX 2001 or later, add an appropriate #if.
 If your platform isn't quite POSIX, you may find a gnulib module to bridge the gap.
-If absolutely necessary, use autoconf feature tests.
+If absolutely necessary, use luke feature tests.

 3. Thin wrappers: although some existing code contradicts this, wrap POSIX APIs in the simplest way possible.
 If necessary, more